-Other current appointments in addition to Incremental Oil and Gas Ltd are:
+Other current appointments in addition to Incremental Oil and Gas I td are:

-Hon JAL Macdonald, LLB.
-(Non-executive Director)
+Hon JAL Macdonald LLB.
+(Non-executive Director) Appointed to the Board July 2009 Age: 58

 Mr Macdonald holds a Bachelor of Law from the University of Sydney and was admitted to the Roll of Solicitors in 1977.
 Mr Macdonald was elected to the Australian Senate in 1993.
 During his parliamentary career of 15 years he was Deputy Leader of the National Party in the Senate and served in the Howard Ministry as Parliamentary Secretary for Trade and Parliamentary Secretary for Defence.
 He also chaired the Senate Foreign Affairs, Defence and Trade Committee for eight years.
 Mr Macdonald had political responsibility for Austrade and has represented Australia at a high level.
 He has led delegations of both business and parliamentarians on behalf of Government to Turkey, the Middle East, Asia and the Pacific Rim.